geekywrites/datascience/README.md

 Part 4:- [100+ Free Machine Learning Books]

-This repository is a combination of different resources lying scattered all over the internet.
-The reason for making such an repository is to combine all the valuable resources in a sequential manner, so that it helps every beginners who are in a search of free and structured learning resource for Datascience.
-I hope it helps many people who could not afford a large fee for their education.
-This repository shall be constantly updated on the basics of availability of new free resources.

-If you guys like this Repo, please SHARE with everyone who are in need of these materials.

-For Constant Updates, Follow me on [Twitter](https://twitter.com/geekywrites)

-Give a 🌟 if it's Useful and Share with other Datascience Enthusiasts.
+Give a 🌟 if it's useful and share with other Datascience Enthusiasts.

 # Data-Scientist-Roadmap (2021)